 Na Pua Makani Power Partners will provide financial assurances for an amount sufficient to cover the costs of implementing its obligations under this HCP (up to Tier 1, where appropriate).
 Financial assurances for \$3,736,050 will ensure funding for Tier 1 mitigation, the Post-construction Monitoring Plan (Appendix A), and any required DOFAW compliance monitoring.
 The financial assurances will be provided within six (6) months of issuance by USFWS of the ITP and issuance by DOFAW of the ITL.
 The take authorization contained in the ITP and ITL is not effective until Na Pua Makani Power Partners provides USFWS and DOFAW executed copies of the letter of credit (or other approved financial tool) containing terms reasonably acceptable to the USFWS and DOFAW.
 Upon triggering Tier 2 mitigation, financial assurances for an additional \$894,000 will be provided to ensure funding for Tier 2 mitigation.
+If triggered, funding assurances for Tier 2 will be provided before the Tier 1 take threshold is exceeded.
 An estimate of the costs for implementing the HCP is provided in Appendix F.